maxaus2002/ASSESSMENT-2-for-MAST7220/Condensed Report/README.md

+This file contains the;
-The Condensed X page long report
+  - Condensed 9 page long report
-The RMD code
+  - The RMD code